Brand Name

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

-Do not shake, freeze, or store the mixed solution.
-Use it within 3 hours.
+Do not freeze.
+Use the mixed solution within 3 hours.
 Throw away any unused medicine after 3 hours.

 Throw away used needles in a hard, closed container where the needles cannot poke through.
 Keep this container away from children and pets.